kubernetes-sigs/kubespray/README.md

   - [coredns](https://github.com/coredns/coredns) v1.6.7
   - [ingress-nginx](https://github.com/kubernetes/ingress-nginx) v0.30.0

-Note: The list of validated [docker versions](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.16.md) was updated to 1.13.1, 17.03, 17.06, 17.09, 18.06, 18.09. kubeadm now properly recognizes Docker 18.09.0 and newer, but still treats 18.06 as the default supported version.
+Note: The list of validated [docker versions](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker) is 1.13.1, 17.03, 17.06, 17.09, 18.06, 18.09 and 19.03.
+The recommended docker version is 19.03.
 The kubelet might break on docker's non-standard version numbering (it no longer uses semantic versioning).
 To ensure auto-updates don't break your cluster look into e.g. yum versionlock plugin or apt pin).

 ## Requirements